philmcminn/new-paper/README.md

 pdflatex paper
 ```

-NOTE: if youy have not got any references defined, `bibtex *.aux` will produce
+If you have not got any references defined, `bibtex *.aux` will produce
 an error.
-So you can just run `pdflatex paper` in the first instance.
+So you just need to run `pdflatex paper` in the first instance.

 ## 5. Sections of the Paper and What Goes In Them